Alymostafa/Nlp_task/Prediction_Model/readme.md

 ```
-This folder contain the prediction model that gives ability to make<br>
+This folder contain the prediction model that gives ability to make
 inference directly without any Trainning.
 ```